 Written by Bill Botrell

-Bill is a Grammy Award-Winning Songwriter/Producer and has worked for Cheryl Crow, Michael Jackson, Madonna, Shelby Lynn, Jefferson Starship, ELO and many others; we are honored to have Bill join us as a Bobfest Musician and Vocalist.
+Bill is a Grammy Award-Winning Songwriter/Producer and has worked for (and with) Cheryl Crow, Michael Jackson, Madonna, Shelby Lynn, Jefferson Starship, ELO and many others; we are honored to have Bill join us as a BobFest Musician and Vocalist.